PacificBiosciences/sawfish/docs/user_guide.md

  All candidate breakpoint-based duplications at least 50kb in length without depth support from copy-number segmentation will be reported in the VCF output as a pair of breakend (`BND`) records instead.

+##### CNVs

+Per the above sections, most CNVs will be described as deletions `SVTYPE=DEL` or duplications `SVTYPE=DUP` whether or not they are merged with a breakpoint-based SV call.

+For CNVs that are not merged to a breakpoint-based SV in a multi-sample analysis, it is possible for some samples to show a copy number gain and other samples to show a copy number loss of the same genomic interval.
+Where such cases occur the output record will be given `SVTYPE=CNV`, with a `<CNV>` symbolic alt allele.

 ##### Breakpoints

 All SV breakpoints which can't be modeled as one of the simple SV types above will be output as a pair of breakend